skylerbullard/House-Prices-Portfolio/README.md

 - target variable significance
 - target relationship to features

+### To develop an _MSE_ model, we will

+- preproccess the observed-training dataset
+- split the dataset with _train_test_split_ method

+### To deploy an _MSE_ model, we will

+- fit and transform
+- tune hyperparameters
+- 5-fold cross validate
+- visualize results

 # Data

 ### features: redefined in laymen's terms and specificied measuring units